poissonconsulting/rpdo/README.md

 PDO Index
 ---------

-`rpdo` is an R data package of Monthly Pacific Decadal Oscillation (PDO) index values from January 1900.
+`rpdo` is an R data package of Monthly Pacific Decadal Oscillation (PDO) index values from January 1900 to November 2016.

 ``` r
 library(rpdo)